willyspa/MOOCademy_rails/README.md

-# This is a Ruby on Rails project for The Hacking Project done by Maxime Crespo and Jules Couturaud.
+# This is a Ruby on Rails project for The Hacking Project done by William spartacus
     Ruby version : 2.5.1

     System dependencies : gem you need or may need : gem 'execjs', gem 'therubyracer',gem 'table_print',gem 'faker'.